Range Map

 • Single-engine in the flight levels.
 The TBM routinely flies over terrain and weather where an engine failure is consequential; buyers cross-shopping the King Air or PC-12 accept one engine for the economics and speed.

 • Demanding qualification.
-High-performance, complex, high-altitude, pressurization, and instrument competence are required, and insurers typically mandate type-specific initial and recurrent training for owner-pilots.
+High-performance, complex, high-altitude, pressurisation, and instrument competence are required, and insurers typically mandate type-specific initial and recurrent training for owner-pilots.

 • Superseded by the 960.
 The 2022 PT6E-66XT and e-throttle make the 940 the last manual-power-lever TBM, a distinction that can weigh on residuals against the current-production model.